What opportunities will this course give me?

 The rationale of this diploma course is to enable mature students to gain entrance to university to study medicine.
 We have a strong track record with all of our access students taking up a place at university.

 What will I be learning?

-Depending on your subject choices you will attend college for four half-day sessions spread across four days.
-You will study four subjects, one of which is study skills, including an independent academic study unit.
+Depending on your subject choices you will attend college for four half-day sessions spread across two days You will study four subjects, one of which is study skills, including an independent academic study unit.
 You will also study biology and chemistry and choose one other subject from either maths or physics.

 In the autumn term you complete your UCAS application.
 Your personal tutor will guide you through this and support you in working on your personal statement.
 Offers of places at university are made via the UCAS system.

 Note: subjects will run according to demand.
 We cannot guarantee to offer you your first choice of subject if demand is high; places in classes are allocated on a first come first served basis.

 This course gives students a second chance and an opportunity to delve into subjects that they are interested in so that they can progress on to studying at degree level.

 It is designed for mature students who may have been out of education for some time.
 Students receive a high level of support and by the end of the course they will have progressed from level 2 learners to being university ready.

 There will be lectures, class discussions, small group work and individual research and you will be expected to attend all sessions.
 Some subjects will involve practical work.
 Your study skills sessions will help you understand how to learn more efficiently and produce your work professionally.